Nycole Turmel: Political affiliations

 Turmel has been a member of the NDP since 1991.
 In the 1990s, she served as Associate President (Labour) of the party under leader Alexa McDonough, and she co-chaired, with Dick Proctor, the Social Democratic Forum on Canada's Future, a panel of "nine distinguished Canadians" which held broad cross-country consultations between March 1998 and January 1999 "to create a vision for the future of the federation" and canvass Canadians' ideas about progressive government.
 She also moderated the leadership process that saw Jack Layton elected as NDP leader in 2003.

-As the president of PSAC, Turmel encouraged members of the union to vote for candidates—Liberal, NDP, and Bloc Québécois—that had been endorsed by the union for their progressive values and for being considered electable in their riding.
+As the president of PSAC, Turmel encouraged members of the union to vote for candidates—Liberal, NDP, and Bloc Québécois—that the union had endorsed for their progressive values and for being considered electable in their riding.
 In December 2006, Turmel took out a membership in the Bloc Québécois in support of her friend, Carole Lavallée, who was running for the party.
 Turmel says that she was a Bloc member in her friend's riding and that she refused to transfer her membership to her own riding when asked.
 This put Turmel in violation of the NDP constitution which prohibits being a member of more than one federal political party at the same time.
 Turmel allowed her NDP membership to lapse in 2009, something she says was unintentional and attributes to a credit card expiry date issue; she became a paid-up member again in October 2010.
 During her time as a Bloc member, she gave four donations to the party, totaling $235.
 In January 2011, Turmel cancelled her membership in the Bloc Québécois and later filed papers to run as a New Democrat candidate.
 Turmel, however, was never a separatist: she says that she voted “no” in both the 1980 and 1995 sovereignty referendums, and has never voted for the Bloc.
 She also refused a request from former Bloc leader Gilles Duceppe to run as a Bloc candidate because of her disagreement with the party on the issue of Quebec sovereignty.

 Provincially, Turmel was a member of Québec solidaire.
 She says that she joined the party because of a friendship with one of its leaders, Françoise David, and that she renewed her membership card every year.
 After becoming NDP interim leader, Turmel said she would abandon her membership with Quebec Solidaire.